robyftp/Tree/README.md

-## Why did the kid cross the playground?
-To get to the other slide.
+## Why didn't the number 4 get into the nightclub?
+Because he is 2 square.